T. T. Paterson

-Thomas Thomson Paterson (1909–1994) was a Scottish archaeologist, palaeontologist, geologist, glaciologist, geographer, anthropologist, ethnologist, sociologist, and world authority on administration.
+Thomas Thomson Paterson (29 September 1909 – 9 April 1994) was a Scottish archaeologist, palaeontologist, geologist, glaciologist, geographer, anthropologist, ethnologist, sociologist, and world authority on administration.
 He was curator of the Museum of Archaeology and Anthropology in Cambridge from 1937 to 1948.

-Life
+Birth and education

 Paterson was born in Buckhaven in Fife on 29 September 1909, and was educated at Buckhaven High School.
-He studied science at the University of Edinburgh graduating with a BSc.

-He gained his doctorate (PhD) at the University of Cambridge and became a Fellow of Trinity College.
+He studied science at the University of Edinburgh, graduating with a BSc.
+He then studied for a PhD at Trinity College, Cambridge, one of only a handful of research students there at the time, and became a Fellow of the college upon receiving his degree.
+Alec Cairncross, a fellow Scot who first knew Paterson whilst an economics student at Trinity, remembered him as "always bubbling over with ideas" and combining "entertainment and erudition".